Oregon black exclusion laws

-The Oregon black exclusion laws were attempts to prevent black people from settling within the borders of the settlement and eventual U.S. state of Oregon.
+The Oregon black exclusion laws were a series of measures enacted in the 19th century to prevent black people from settling within the borders of the settlement and eventual U.S. state of Oregon.
 The first such law took effect in 1844, when the Provisional Government of Oregon voted to exclude black settlers from Oregon's borders.
-The law authorized a punishment for any black settler remaining in the territory to be whipped with "not less than twenty nor more than thirty-nine stripes" for every six months they remained.
+The law authorized a punishment for any Black settler remaining in the territory to be whipped with "not less than twenty nor more than thirty-nine stripes" for every six months they remained.
+Although the 1844 law authorized whipping as a penalty for Black residents who remained in Oregon beyond the prescribed period, there are no documented cases of anyone being whipped under the law.
+The whipping provision was replaced later in 1844, before the prescribed removal periods had resulted in its enforcement.

 Additional laws aimed at African Americans entering Oregon were ratified in 1849 and 1857.
 The last of these laws was repealed in 1926.
 The laws, born of anti-slavery and anti-black beliefs, were often justified as a reaction to fears of black people instigating Native American uprisings.